mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 breaking point (or, worse, the login node), let's give it to a cluster node with more resources.

-Lets modifyy the submission file, requesting more than one task on a 2 nodes node:
+Let's modify the submission file, requesting more than one task to run on a 2 nodes:

 ```
 {{ site.host_short_prompt}} mpi]$ nano openmpi.qs